KodkollektivetKalmar/moist/README.md

 ### Users

-Users credentials will have to be saved for users to be able to sign in.
+Users credentials will have to be saved in a database for users to be able to sign in.
 This requires good security for proper password management.

 ### Games

 Installation files for games have to be hosted by us for moist users to be able to download the games.

 ### High scores

-We want every game to have its own score board where KodKollektivet members can duke it out for the highest poition on the boards.
+We want every game to have its own score board where KodKollektivet members can duke it out for the highest position on the boards.

 For this we'll have to develop some kind of API for game developers to post their high scores to our server.